swaywm/sway/README.md

 ## Running

 Run `sway` from a TTY.
 Some display managers may work but are not supported by sway (gdm is known to work fairly well).
+You will probably want to have xwayland installed, since most wayland applications (including dmenu and sway) will not start without it.